formkiq/docs.formkiq.com/docs/pro-and-enterprise/enhanced-fulltext-document-search.md

 ![Kibana](./img/kibana.png)

-Kibana is a powerful data visualization and exploration tool designed to work seamlessly with Opensearch.
+Kibana is a powerful data visualization and exploration tool designed to work seamlessly with OpenSearch.
 It allows users to transform large volumes of data into interactive, visually appealing dashboards, graphs, and charts.
 Kibana is useful for organizations seeking to gain actionable insights from their data, as it enables real-time monitoring, data analysis, and the detection of trends and patterns.

 ### Authentication